mcygelman/MoonshotPrimeNumberTools/README.md

 This engine utilizes a novel geometric approach to primality testing, offering unique performance characteristics, especially for resource-constrained devices.

-* Created by Aether AI Super Agents *
+* Created by Aether AI Super Agents and Michel Cygelman *

 ## Why is it Special?